Riib11/block-types/README.md

     something (so, there can't be level holes).
   - Agda-style: levels can be quantified over using a primitive type `Level`
   - TODO: other ways?
+- How to allow inductive data types?
+  - Self types
+  - Automatic translation to heirarchy of Church encodings

 ## Design Goals